Hirschiii/Install-Scripts/README.md

 # Install-Scripts
 My scripts to easy install my base
+This README file is just for me to remember the installation

 Change what you need spacely the name and passwd for root and you.